-Required placement test scores (see Admissions and Placement chapter) or enrollment in corequisite developmental course(s).
+Required placement test scores (see Admissions and Placement chapter) or enrollment in or successful completion of a corequisite English course for all courses unless otherwise noted.

 BUSN 1103 Introduction to Business 3 cr.
 Sem: F 3 Lec.
 Hrs./week

 Designed to give students a survey in the field of business, including terminology and career opportunities, this course introduces the operation of the business segments of society and includes the free enterprise system, management, marketing, finance, and government regulation.